 Company Risk: Changes in the financial condition of a company or other issuer, changes in specific market, economic, industry, political, regulatory, geopolitical, environmental, public health, and other conditions that affect a particular type of investment or issuer, and changes in general market, economic, political, regulatory, geopolitical, environmental, public health, and other conditions can adversely affect the prices of investments.
 The prices of securities of smaller, less well-known issuers can be more volatile than the prices of securities of larger issuers or the market in general.

-Value Company Risk: The stocks of value companies can continue to be undervalued for long periods of time and not realize their expected value and can be more volatile than the market in general.
+Growth Company Risk: The stocks of growth companies can be more sensitive to the company's earnings and more volatile than the market in general.